 An old or damaged toilet wax ring is a common reason for a smelly toilet.
 It’s not that hard to do either.
 If you want to learn how we do it read How to replace a toilet.

 A toilet has a built in trap to prevent sewer gas from getting into your house.
 If you don’t flush regularly the water will evaporate allowing sewer gas into your home.
 But a partially clogged sewer or toilet will siphon that water out of the bowl.
 If your sewer is clogged you can read How to unclog drains.
 But I’d recommend you call Advocate Master Plumbing.
 A toilet clog can be handled by following the instructions in How to unclog a toilet.

 Hire the professionals

 I know this is a lot to read.
-And with over 25 years in the plumbing trade I can tell you there are a few things I skipped because they’re so rare.
+And with 30 years in the plumbing trade I can tell you there are a few things I skipped because they’re so rare.
 I really hope that this is helpful to you.
 And I also hope that you’ll consider calling Advocate Master Plumbing.
 No matter what the plumbing problem, you’ll get a master plumber at your door.
 If you’re still not sure, check out our 5 STAR Reviews from Google, Facebook and Yelp at the bottom of our website.